aerospace-mcp-tools/outgassing-mcp-server/README.md

 2. Rebuild the Docker image: `docker build -t outgassing-mcp-server .`
 3. Restart the MCP server in VS Code

+## To-do
+1. Implement WVR (True TML = TML - WVR if a WVR appears)
+2. Create instructions for LLMs using tools
+3. Create get tool for seeing database structure and options for categorized columns (application, manufacturer etc...)
+4. Create guidance on what to do if material cannot be found.
+Difference between exact match, class match, no data
+5. Update documentation.

 ## Support

 - **FastMCP Documentation**: https://gofastmcp.com